 If you don't want others to see it, don't publish it on the Internet.
 There is no really such thing as "private Internet publishing".
 If it does appear in a search engine, please don't write in asking us to remove it because we do not own the search engines and we cannot control what they index and republish.
 We ask all members to take responsibility for what they publish to this public web site.

 What are the guidelines for conversations?

 We don't have any rules over the subject matter of what can be discussed.
-However, like any web site we do have a set of guidelines over how subjects can be discussed.
-In short, all conversations must be friendly and must obey our terms and conditions.
+But all conversations must be friendly and must obey our terms and conditions.
 The guidelines were drawn up in an open, collaborative discussion between admin and all site members.
 Here is our full set of guidelines:

 - Be friendly, courteous, welcoming and kind.
 This is the spirit of Midsummer's Eve and it's what we're all about.
 We have higher standards than most other web sites.

 - Report problems.
-If you have seen something not in the spirit of Midsummer's Eve, report it to the helpdesk through our Conversations complaints form.
+If you have seen something not in the spirit of Midsummer's Eve, report it through our Conversations complaints form.

 - Block.
 If you don't like somebody, block them straight away so you will never see or hear from them again.
 It's far better to do this than get involved in a silly dispute.

 - Remember that this is permanent.
 Your words will stay here for many weeks, months, maybe even years, and may be indexed by search engines.
 Show yourself in the best possible light, be a great ambassador for yourself, be the best person you can be.